https://tduyng.com/atom.xml

 Firstly, ensure that Bun is installed on your machine.
 There are several ways to install it, all of which are outlined on the Bun website's Installation page.

 Bun undergoes improvements regularly and changes rapidly.
-You can ensure you're using the latest version of Bun by executing the command: bun upgrade
+You can ensure you're using the latest version of Bun by executing the command: bun upgrade.

-, which will generate some files for you.
-Here is an example of the folder structure after running bun init
+In the project, you can initialize Bun by using the command: bun init, which will generate some files for you.
+Here is an example of the folder structure after running bun init:

 ❯ tree